helipilot50/orderby-example/README.md

 ###Build instructions

-After cloning the repository, use maven to build the jar files.
+After cloning the repository at https://github.com/aerospike/orderby-example.git, use maven to build the jar files.
 From the root directory of the project, issue the following command:

 mvn clean package -DskipTests
 A JAR file will be produced in the directory 'target', this is: